 Sometimes life can be an all consuming drag.
 Things don’t seem to ever go “right” and we’re left filled with disappointment, angst, fear, and a plethora of “what if” scenarios that we conjure up.

 We’re always waiting for the next door to open.
 And it will (at a time that’s already been determined).
 But when we’re waiting for that door, do we praise Him from the hallway?

 Lord, I thank you for the work that You are doing in me.
 I thank you for the trials, because I know Your promise is always.
 Help me to trust in Your timing, stay steadfast and true and continue to contend for the the desires of my heart.
-Reveal to me Your plan, greater than my wildest dreams.
+Reveal to me Your plan, one greater than my wildest dreams.
 Lord, I worship you alone.
 Allow me to be still so that You will unfold before me Your way.
-And until that door is open, let me praise you gratuitously, courageously, with my whole heart.
+And until that door is open, let me praise you gratuitously, courageously, with my whole heart from the hallway.
 Amen.